Dheeraj1998/code2flow/README.md

 # code2flow
-A python project to allow generation of flow charts from a given code file.
+A python module / CLI command to create flow charts from python code.